significance assessment - scenic advertising drop curtain, boonah qld

 Completed: March 2018

 Blue Sky View was engaged by IA Design to provide a Heritage Report for Kingston Butter Factory (KBF).
-This report informed Logan City Council’s decision making in regard to any adaptive reuse of the factory building, associated cottage and surrounding area.
+This report will inform Logan City Council’s decision making in regard to any adaptive reuse of the factory building, associated cottage and surrounding area.

-The report: summaried the history of KBF; listed the cultural heritage values of the KBF; examine the requirements and opportunities to conserve the heritage of KBF; examine the requirements and opportunities for the KBF Collection and Museum;; provide recommendations to guide the heritage preservation / heritage interpretation of KBF; and provide a conceptual study for a Heritage Interpretation Strategy for KBF.
+The project included: a summarised history of KBF; list the cultural heritage values of the KBF; examine the requirements and opportunities to conserve the heritage of KBF; examine the requirements and opportunities for the KBF Collection and Museum;: provide recommendations to guide the heritage preservation / heritage interpretation of KBF; and provide a conceptual study for a Heritage Interpretation Strategy for KBF

 Completed: January 2018